Home entertainment and technology

 - Shorten the amount of time for the screen to turn off automatically—try 30 seconds.

-- Switch off 3G or 4G until it's needed.
+- 2G coverage is fine for calls and messaging so switch off 3G or 4G until it's needed.
 It's really only useful when you're web browsing or downloading files.
-2G is fine for calls and messaging.

 - If you have a number of cordless phones in your home, consider keeping just one cordless phone strategically placed and use cord phones in other locations throughout the household.